branchpanic/bsky-viewer/README.md

 + https://bsky-viewer.branchpanic.workers.dev/profile/branchpanic.me/post/3k4knknoxkd2g
 ```

-I would buy a short URL for it, but I'm not sure there's demand, and this will presumably get native support at some point.
+I would buy a short URL for it, but this will presumably get native support at some point.